Chapter 10 – Student Loans

 2. Perkins loans are loans provided to students with exceptional financial need.
 These loans are subsidized and deferred.
 They have a grace period of 9 months.
 This is longer than the grace period on Stafford loans.
 Perkins loans have no origination fees and have lower interest rates than Stafford loans.
 Perkins loans also have higher borrowing limits than Stafford loans.

 3. PLUS loans are federal education loans that can be issued to either parents of students, or graduate students.
-These loans are more expenseive than Stafford of Perkins loans.
+These loans are more expensive than Stafford of Perkins loans.
 They are unsubsidized and have higher interest rates than Stafford or Perkins loans.
 They also have higher origination fees of 4%.
 Repayment on these loans is not typically deferred.
 Repayment begins 60 days after the loan is issued.
 It is possible to get a PLUS loan deferred, but the borrower must file a special application.

 Parent loans area type of PLUS loan loan given to the parents of students.
 40% of all student loan debt in the U.S. is held by people over the age of 40!